 Entry into the Eureka Awards is open to all secondary school and undergraduate tertiary students, younger than 25.
 Full entry requirements can be found here.
 Expressions of interests in the Eureka!
 Awards is open now.
-We will be in touch later in 2018 to collect more information along with your presentation summary.
+We will be in touch later in 2018 to collect more information about you and your presentation.

 To help students prepare their presentation an online workshop was developed by The Otago Advanced School Sciences Academy (OUASSA) & Centre for Science Communication.

 First time contestants are encouraged to work through the workshop segments in full.
 As they gain experience students who have entered for a second or third time jump through to the sections which are most relevant to them.